 The primary goal of A/B testing, more than revenue or engagement, is to derive as many insights as possible.
 Leveraging these insights can help retailers understand different aspects of customer behavior.

 It is important to analyze performance metrics to get a comprehensive understanding of what worked and what did not.

-Vue.ai’s personalization platform, VueX, allows retailers to create personalized eCommerce shopper journeys and A/B test them to optimize for winning ones.
+Vue.ai’s personalization engine, VueX, allows retailers to create personalized eCommerce shopper journeys and A/B test them to optimize for winning ones.
 VueX provides in-built analytics to track all relevant metrics that enable you to understand the performance of different customer journeys.